Guide: Knoxville, Tennessee

 Your electrician handles all of the scheduling.
 You need to be home during the appointment window.
 If something needs a minor correction, the electrician fixes it and requests a re-inspection.

 KUB is a TVA distributor, which means they have access to TVA's EV rate programs.
-Contact KUB directly to ask what time-of-use or EV-specific rate options are available for your account.
+Once your charger passes inspection, call (865) 524-2911 or visit kub.org/ev to enroll in the Time of Use rate for EV owners.
 Overnight charging during off-peak hours can lower your per-kWh cost meaningfully, especially if you're driving 30 or more miles a day.

 The switch is usually simple to set up.
 Your smart charger's app lets you schedule overnight charging once you know which hours are off-peak.
 It takes about 10 minutes to configure.